haphazardsolutions/fakesmrt/README.md

 ### Nomenclature

 *SSM*: Rather than training LLMs, Large Language Models, fakesmrt focuses on SSMs, Small Semantic Models.
-These one-megaparameter models are trained on English text converted to the bAIsic sementic language, allowing training data containing divergent vocabularies to contribute to compatible micromodels.
+These one-megaparameter models are trained on English text converted to the bAIsic semantic language, allowing training data containing divergent vocabularies to contribute to compatible micromodels.

 *bAIsic* and *MESH*: Each micromodel is attached to a bAIsic (Baseline Artificial Intelligence Semantic Interpretation Codex) MESH (Meaning-Embedded Semantic Hash) containing mappings of semantic roots to context-specific vocabulary.
 When blending micromodels, we also combine their attached MESH objects, allowing the blended logic to communicate through a larger matrix of conceptualized vocabulary.